com-480-data-visualization/project-2023-yeravizard/README.md

 We aim to direct our analysis at the group behavior of terrorist organizations.
 To do so, we pair the GTD  with another complementary dataset by START, called the [Profiles of Perpetrators of Terrorism in the United States](https://dataverse.harvard.edu/dataset.xhtml?persistentId=hdl%3A1902.1/17702) (PPT-US).
 This database describes 145 terrorist organizations having engaged in terrorist activity in the United States between 1970 and 2016.
 From their own description, each organization's "terrorist attacks, its history and base of operations, its ideology and goals, its engagement in political and criminal activities (other than terrorism), its alliances, its network and structure, and its financial resources."
 A confidence indicator (*high*/*medium*/*low*) is included for each information to reflect the reliability of each information.

 ### Screencast :movie_camera:
+The screencast presents our website and highlights the most interesting findings.

 ### Authors :pencil2: